ERRA_logo_100pxERRA_full_name_50pxERRA_logo_100pxERRA_logo_100px

 • the value chain, market structure and regulation of natural gas markets – including LNG markets

-• understanding impacts of the energy transition on energy regulators
+• understanding the impacts of the energy transition on energy regulators, with the latest trends

 Course Faculty Team